-The National Mortgage Settlement (NMS), which became fully effective in October 2012, resolved claims related to the servicers' mortgage origination, servicing, and foreclosure practices.
+The National Mortgage Settlement (NMS) resolved claims related to the servicers' mortgage origination, servicing, and foreclosure practices.
 The Attorney General implemented the financial portions of the NMS in 2013.

 Under the NMS, 6,564 Idahoans who lost their homes to foreclosure received individual payments, which collectively totaled \$9,714,720.
 Idaho homeowners also collectively received \$157 million in direct relief as follows: